msnadms/pent/README.md

 **Move Cursor:** Move index finger in view of camera <br>
 **Click:** Touch tip of middle finger to knuckle of thumb <br>
 **Minimize Window:** Touch tip of thumb to tip of ring finger <br>
+**Stop Application:** Touch tip of index finger to tip of ring finger

-The video capture is currently displayed for debugging purposes.
+The video capture can be displayed for debugging purposes.
 The purple circle is location of index finger (and cursor), blue circle represents a left click. <br><br>

 Holding the hand like this is recommended but not required for the program to work: <br>